aheck/reflectrpc/README.md

 - Twisted-based server that supports line-based plain sockets, HTTP, TLS, and TLS client auth
 - Client that supports line-based plain sockets, HTTP, TLS, and TLS client auth
-- Tool (*rpcdoc*) to create HTML documentation from a running RPC service
+- Create HTML documentation from a running RPC service by using the program *rpcdoc*

 ## Datatypes ##